EOC 10 inch 40 caliber: History

-The Italian designation for the EOC 10 inch guns was Cannone da 254/40 A Modello 1893 and Cannone da 254/40 A Modello 1899.
+The Italian designations for the EOC 10 inch guns were Cannone da 254/40 A Modello 1893 and Cannone da 254/40 A Modello 1899.
 The Modello 1893 version was a trunnion-less gun, while the Modello 1899 had trunnions.
 Italian single gun mounts were electrically powered, while twin mounts were hydraulically powered.
-In addition to guns imported from England licensed versions were produced by the Stabilimenti meccanici di Pozzuoli (Armstrong factory) at Pozzuoli, Italy.
+In addition to guns imported from the UK, licensed versions were produced by the Stabilimenti meccanici di Pozzuoli (Armstrong factory) at Pozzuoli, Italy.

-In 1908 the Japanese designated EOC 10 inch guns as 10 inch 40 caliber Type 41.
-Later in 1917, they were re-designated in centimeter as 25 cm 40 caliber Type 41.
-In addition to guns imported from England and Italy, four licensed versions were produced at the Kure Naval Arsenal beginning in 1908.
-The Kure guns differed from their English and Italian counterparts by using different rifling.
+In 1908 the Japanese designated EOC 10 inch guns as 10 inch 40 calibre Type 41.
+Later in 1917, they were re-designated in centimetres as 25 cm 40 calibre Type 41.
+In addition to guns imported from UK and Italy, four licensed versions were produced at the Kure Naval Arsenal beginning in 1908.
+The Kure guns differed from the British and Italian guns in using different rifling.